 The ULM Kitty DeGree School of Nursing program is considered a professional degree program.
 To ensure that students prepare for the professional responsibility requirements of the nursing profession, as well as meet the objectives and requirements of each course, professional nursing students are subject to stricter attendance requirements than other academic curricula.
 Missing class for less than extreme circumstances is strongly discouraged.
-Students who demonstrate patterns of tardiness or absenteeism are advised that issues will be documented in attendance records, reported to the Dean College of Health Sciences and may result in failure of the course.
+Students who demonstrate patterns of tardiness or absenteeism are advised that issues will be documented in attendance records, referred to the professionalism committee, reported to the Dean College of Health Sciences, and may result in course failure.